- 7 min. read

 Sizing your images correctly will help you create a better viewing experience for your email subscribers.
 When your audience sees your professional email, they will be more interested in your business and what it has to offer.

 5. Use email marketing images that correlate with your message

 It is important that you choose images that best coincide with your campaign.
 They should reflect your campaign’s message and reinforce that message to your audience.

-Let’s say you owned a clothing store and you are having a sale on shoes this week.
-You decide to send an email to your subscribers, enticing them to check out the sale.
+Let’s say you owned a clothing store, and you are having a sale on shoes this week.
+You decide to email your subscribers, enticing them to check out the sale.

 What kind of images would you include?